 It’s almost always something you know has to be done no matter what, yet you can’t get yourself to start it, stay focused, and finish.
-Almost no one is immune to putting some of their work off, however if you’ve recently moved to remote employment because of COVID-19 you might find your displacement from the regular office setting and schedule pushing you to put more and more responsibilities off.
+Almost no one is immune to putting some of their work off, however if you’ve recently moved to remote employment because of COVID-19 you might find your displacement from the regular office setting pushing you to say “I’ll do that later!” to more and more of your responsibilities.
 So what’s the deal with procrastination, and more importantly, what can we do about it?

 Contrary to what one might think, procrastination usually isn’t a product of laziness or poor time management.
 Professor of psychology and member of the Procrastination Research Group at Carleton University in Ottawa, Dr. Tim Pychyl, told The New York Times,